courrtdd/Exeter-selfbot/README.md

 # Exeter-selfbot
-Not mines but heres src code
+Not mines but heres src code of Exeter